Connecting the STM32 Nucleo board to your smartphone

 Step2: Connect TapNLink Primer to NUCLEO-L476RG

-For the purpose of this tutorial, we are temporarily disconnecting the embedded ST-Link debugger and use the STM32 debug ports to connect TapNLink module: - Remove the SWDIO jumpers but leave the SWDCLK jumpers.
-Please make sure that your are using an USB charger to power the Nucleo board, as connecting the board to a PC will wake-up the ST-Link debugger and prevent TapNLink to access the SWD signals.
+- Remove the SWDIO jumpers but leave the SWDCLK jumpers.
+Ensure your are using a USB charger to power the Nucleo board, as connecting the board to a PC will wake-up the ST-Link debugger and prevent TapNLink from accessing the SWD signals.

 - Connect TapNLink to the pins on CN7: